esl/MongooseIM/doc/getting-started/Quick-setup.md

 mongooseimctl register_identified carol localhost abc123
 mongooseimctl register_identified dan localhost dan
 ```
+!!!
+Warning
-Warning: The password is entered manually in the command line and history is accessible to the command line users.
-This method is not recommended for production use, you may prefer for example LDAP.
+    The password is entered manually in the command line and history is accessible to the command line users.
+    This method is not recommended for production use, you may prefer for example [LDAP](../authentication-methods/ldap.md).

 You can check that it has correctly been created:
 ```bash